saharudra/physics_engine/README.md

 * Physics Interaction Module
     * Combining the two object vectors before passing them through the interaction engine.
         * Currently concatenating them.
+    * Using batch-normalization in the physics engine's mlp.